 Aggression on any pets part is not tolerated in this program for obvious reasons.
 No shyness, or nervousness around strangers or large crowds should be exhibited.

-Our Therapy Dog teams travel throughout Kentucky to schools, hospitals, libraries, and nursing homes to share happiness and provide education (for example: our Therapy Dogs help kids enhance their reading skills through the "Books and Best Friends" program).
+Our Volunteer Therapy Dog teams travel throughout Kentucky to schools, hospitals, libraries, and nursing homes to share happiness and provide education (for example: our Therapy Dogs help kids enhance their reading skills through the "Books and Best Friends" program).
 Ask us about visiting your facility.